Michael-Yee/data_science/blogs/fraud_detection.md

 # Fraud Detection

-In this blog, I will briefly define the traditional approach for fraud detection and discuss a alternative solution using machine learning.
+In this blog, I will briefly define the traditional approach for fraud detection and discuss an alternative solution using machine learning.

 ## Out with the old, in with the new